Lisa Vanderpump: Career

 She debuted on Bravo's reality television series The Real Housewives of Beverly Hills on 14 October 2010, and is an original main cast member of the series.
-On 3 June 2019, she announced her departure from the series after nine seasons.
+On 3 June 2019, she announced her departure from the series after nine seasons following controversy widely referred to as "Puppygate."
+The controversy centered on a dog that Dorit Kemsley adopted from Vanderpump's rescue organization and subsequently re-homed in violation of the adoption contract.
+When the story became public, the cast accused Vanderpump of leaking the story which she denied.
+Vanderpump took a polygraph test on camera.
+Socially isolated from the group, Vanderpump stopped filming with other cast members for the remainder of the season and declined to attend the season-end reunion.

 Vanderpump has been a cast member and an executive producer on a spin-off of The Real Housewives of Beverly Hills, Vanderpump Rules, since the shows inception on 7 January 2013.
 She competed in the 16th season of Dancing with the Stars, partnered with professional dancer Gleb Savchenko, debuting on 18 March 2013.
 They were the second couple eliminated, leaving in tenth place on 9 April.

 Vanderpump began hosting E!'s Overserved with Lisa Vanderpump in March 2021.
 The series focuses on Vanderpump as she hosts celebrity guests and cooks intimate meals.
 Also in March 2021 she featured as a judge on ABC's Pooch Perfect.
 The series was hosted by Rebel Wilson and featured Jorge Bendersky and Dr. Callie Harris as judges.
 Vanderpump was featured in a second spin-off from The Real Housewives of Beverly Hills, Peacock's Vanderpump Dogs, in June 2021.
 The series focuses on Vanderpump and her staff as they run her dog foundation/rescue centre in Los Angeles.
 Vanderpump is a main cast member and an executive producer on Hulu's Vanderpump Villa.
-The series premiered on April 1, 2024.
+The series premiered on 1 April 2024.